VaibhavJain2609/savis3/README.md

 ### Running end-to-end functional test
 Before running tests, the Angular project needs to be deployed into a local server using `ng serve`.
 This command compiles the application and starts a development server

-Run `npm run cypress:open` to execute the automated tests via [Cypress] https://github.com/cypress-io/cypress Once cypress is open select "E2E testing" then select the preferred browser then Start.
+Run `npm run cypress:open` to execute the automated tests via [Cypress] https://github.com/cypress-io/cypress

+Once Cypress is open select "E2E testing" then select the preferred browser then Start.

-Every feature/component has its on spec, clicking on them will start the automated tests for that specific feature or component.
+Every feature/component has its own spec, clicking on them will start the automated tests for that specific feature or component.

 # Deployment